DemianDeVante/smae-calculator/README.md

 ### Sum Updates
 - Click **Update Sums** to calculate the total energy, protein, lipids, and carbohydrates for all ingredients.

-Thank you for using the Recipe Table Manager!
-We hope this tool makes your recipe management easier and more efficient.
+I hope this tool makes your recipe management easier and more efficient.